-Join Aaron F. Ross for an in-depth discussion in this video Adjusting soft body properties, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Adjusting soft body properties, part of Maya: Dynamic Simulations with Bullet Physics.

 …The anchors are working, but…they're still not quite holding the cloth exactly in place.…There's a bit of a gap there between the locator and the anchor.…We can fix this by just adjusting one attribute on the cloth.…So we'll rewind, select the cloth and go into it's soft body shape node.…And you might need to scroll down a little bit and…you'll see anchor contact hardness.…That is the strength of all of the anchors that are attached to this soft body.…Increase that up to its maximum of one and then rewind and play the simulation and…now you'll see that it's holding in place just fine.…